hinto-janai/festival/daemon/mdbook/src/json-rpc/playlist/playlist_remove.md

 Remove a [`Playlist`](/common-objects/playlist.md).

-Does nothing if the `Playlist` did not exist.
+This method errors if `playlist` does not exist.

 #### Inputs
 | Field    | Type   | Description |